bcgov/devhub-resources/resources/community/finding-resources.md

 ---
 resourceType: Documentation
 title: Where to find helpful resources as a developer
-description:
-Know what you are trying to look for but don't know where to start?
-Here is a guide that provides helpful resources for developer's looking for shared components, code examples etc.
+description: "Know what you are trying to look for but don't know where to start?
+Here is a guide that provides helpful resources for developer's looking for shared components, code examples etc."
 tags:
 - Starting Out
 - Beginner's Guide